Pier One Theatre celebrates fifty years in the Homer community

 Homer's iconic Pier One Theatre is gearing up to commemorate an astounding milestone this summer: 50 years of captivating audiences with live local plays, enchanting musicals, and a myriad of unforgettable performances.

-The Homer community will celebrate the many productions and talents that have made their way through the black-box style theater.
+The Homer community is celebrating the many productions and talents that have made their way through the black-box style theater.

 Jennifer Norton is the executive director of Pier One Theatre and a long-time participant and pillar of the theater.